usaid-cs/yesterday-i-learned/random.md

 1. The word Christ is derived from the Greek Χριστός (Christos), which is a translation of the Hebrew משיח (Meshiakh), meaning the "anointed", and usually transliterated into English as "Messiah".
 It is not part of Jesus' name.
 1. There are two James and two Simons apostles.
 1. The Gospel of Matthew is a creative reinterpretation of Mark.
 [Luke, is, as well](https://jerichobrisance.files.wordpress.com/2013/10/new-testament-timeline-jerichobrisance1.png).
 Luke has both expanded Mark and corrected his grammar and syntax—Mark wrote poor Greek.
 So, really, the first four gospels were ordered Mark, Matthew, Luke, then John, all completed after the death of Jesus (obviously) and also the apostles themselves (because they don't live that long.)
 Matthew was not written by Matthew, Luke was not written by Luke, Mark was not written by Mark.
-1. "Judas Iscariot hung himself and all the guts fell out" was reconstructed from "He died by hanging" and "he fell headlong; his bowels gushed out".
-[They may be independent/contradictory/non-contradictory events](https://carm.org/bible-difficulties/matthew-mark/how-did-judas-die-hanging-or-falling-down).
 1. Tabernacle just means Hut.
 1. [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) on top of REST emulates old-school terminals by transferring not only the requested data to the client, but a list of possible actions on it, too.
 1. It takes just ~5 minutes of downtime per year to kill a [99.999%](http://uptime.is/99.999) uptime guarantee.
 Other common guarantees: [~52 minutes for 99.99%](http://uptime.is/99.99), [~9 hours for 99.9%](http://uptime.is/99.9), [~3 days for 99%](http://uptime.is/99).